jcseeley/galactic-age-calculator/README.md

 #### By Jase Seeley

 #### Epicodus Week #5 Independent Code Review: Test-Driven Development and Environments with JavaScript
 * Find out how old you'd be on another planet.
+Fully Jest tested with 100% line coverage.

 ![Webpage preview](./GalacticAge.png)